Casey Bandman set a new school record in the 400 yard IM.

 The Hoyas women's 400 yard freestyle relay team of Fabbri, Delaney Bader, Timochenko and Campbell finished in third place in 3:29.98 to help the Hoyas close out the meet strong on Sunday evening, with the women holding on to a fourth place finish with 983 points, as the men finished sixth with 619.

-The Georgetown University men's and women's swimming and diving team wrapped up its first...
+The Georgetown University men's and women's swimming & diving teams each earned team silver...

-The Georgetown University swimming & diving team compete in its second dual meet of the season...
+The Georgetown University men's and women's swimming & diving team both sit in second place...

-The Georgetown University swimming and diving team opened competition on Friday afternoon at the ...
+The Georgetown University swimming & diving team will begin competition at the BIG EAST Swimming ...

 DOWNLOAD SCHEDULE: Add to calendar